alicevoland/upnoteflask/README.md

 Very minimalist Flask toy project.

+Initially based on [Flask Tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/), and then replaced SQLite with PostgreSQL

 ## Working fullstack app

 On heroku: <https://upnoteflask.herokuapp.com/> (free dyno, can take a few seconds to wake up on first hit)